 Before it all came crashing down, Marc Collins-Rector had convinced almost everyone that he was a visionary.
 By 2000, he had raised millions for a precursor to YouTube, called Digital Entertainment Network, or DEN, with the pioneering idea to distribute video entertainment not through theaters or television but on the internet.
 The company produced its own content, as Netflix does now, and Collins-Rector even patented a video advertising method that Google has used for its own advertising efforts.
 With corn-silk hair and a wide smile, Collins-Rector was charismatic, people who knew him said.
 Some called him a “genius.”
 Indeed, Collins-Rector might today be a Silicon Valley titan if not for one thing: his fascination with young and often underage men.

-former child star Brock Pierce, who is now a board member of the Bitcoin Foundation — hosted lavish parties attended by Hollywood’s gay A-list.
+Running his business out of a Los Angeles mansion, he and his two business partners — his boyfriend at the time, Chad Shackley, and former child star Brock Pierce, who is now a board member of the Bitcoin Foundation — hosted lavish parties attended by Hollywood’s gay A-list.
 Their guests included relative newcomer Bryan Singer, now the director of the X-Men movies, and legendary media mogul David Geffen, both of whom were investors in DEN.
 It was at those parties that Collins-Rector and others allegedly sexually assaulted half a dozen teenage boys, according to two sets of civil lawsuits, the first filed in 1999–2002 and the second this year.

 The second set of suits has rocked Hollywood.
 The new complaints targeted Singer and three other prominent film industry figures, all of whom were investors in DEN.
 Singer and the other defendants in the ongoing lawsuits deny wrongdoing and have filed motions to have the complaints dismissed.
 Geffen was not accused of any misconduct in the suits nor named as a defendant.
 His attorney said that Geffen on occasion was a guest at parties given by DEN investors but recalls no one at them who appeared to be under age.